 Ownership of family cemeteries can be difficult to discern due to the sale and/or subdivision of property, including splitting properties among multiple heirs over generations.
 Church cemeteries can present similar challenges once a church becomes inactive.
+In many cases, church cemeteries were owned by local trustees and not the church itself; in other cases, cemeteries were owned by the local church while the church building itself was owned by a regional authority located some distance from the site.
 In other cases, motivated buyers or developers may overlook or ignore covenants in the land records that protect burial sites and exclude them from the sale of adjoining property, resulting in disturbance or destruction.
 Legal support is needed to establish clear title and to identify protective covenants, which are often necessary first steps before undertaking site improvements.